The Dave Howard Singers: Back in Canada (1992–2006)

 Back in Toronto, Howard was soon coaxed out of retirement to play with Paul Laventhol (who'd also moved to Canada) in a burlesque band which also featured drummer Keith "Keef" McGuinness.
 Laventhol's time in Canada was fairly short, and once he had returned to the UK Howard and McGuinness became the duo Me And Keith (which played two concerts, a year apart).
 After the end of this project, Howard retired his Ace Tone organ and retreated to the studio to write music for Canada's Global Television Network.
 He subsequently became Audio Director of the multimedia production company Chromacide and went on to write music for cartoons, commercials, websites and animations.

 The return of the Dave Howard Singers (2007–present)

 On April 7, 2007, the original lineup of The Dave Howard Singers (Howard and Max) reconvened to play at Mitzi's Sister, Toronto.
 The project have performed several gigs since then.
 Apparently reinvigorated by his live activity, Howard has re-released his first four UK EPs (Whoishe?, Goodnight Karl Malden, Rock On, Yon Yonson) as a compilation CD called What Your Girlfriend Threw Out, Or Your Friend Never Returned.
-They continue to perform live, however only when the occasion is justified.
+They continue to perform live, however, only when the occasion is justified.
 On Monday, November 12, 2012, at the Wrongbar in Toronto, The Dave Howard Singers opened for Lydia Lunch.

+In late 2023 Dave Howard released an album under the name The Dave Howard Singularity, "Dark and For Boating."